uditbhaskar/Whizzz-The-ChatApp/README.md

  2. Change package name before importing in the android studio.

  # Important
- **Whenever you change anything thing with database ie, settings, field name, update or delete.
+ **1.Whenever you change anything thing with database ie, settings, field name, update or delete.
 Please Reinstall the app and clear all data to avoid crashes.**
+ **2. Connect to firebase console authentication and database from your IDE ** **3.
+In firebase Storage Rules, change value of "allow read, write:" from "if request.auth != null" to "if true.**

  ## Login, SignUp, Forget Password screens.